adkuba/OBJECT-Tracking/README.md

 #### Electronic board v2

 Using Silicon Labs chip I developed special electronic board that uses Bluetooth.
 The goal was to implement AoA in Bluetooth 5.1, but unfortunatelly I wasn't able to achieve that.
 However I learned how to project board using Eagle from Autodesk and low level programing in Silicon Labs and C++.
+Read board.pdf to learn more about the idea.

 ![my-chip-board](IMAGES/chip-low.png)
 ![my-antenna-board](IMAGES/antenna-low.png)